 Frequent misuse of prescription amphetamines or the use of illicit amphetamines can lead to the development of drug dependence, making it difficult to carry out daily activities without the drug.
 Chronic use of amphetamines can lead to tolerance, with higher doses of the drug required to produce the desired effects.
 Discontinuing amphetamine use can lead to withdrawal symptoms involving depression, anxiety and intense cravings.

-If you or a loved one struggle with amphetamine addiction, contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help.
+If you or a loved one struggle with amphetamine addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help.
 Take the first step toward a healthier future and call today.

 Heal, David; Smith, Sharon; Gosden, Jane; Nutt, David.
 “Amphetamine, past and present–a pharmacological and clinical perspective.”
 Journal of Psychopharmacology, June 2013.
 Accessed July 9, 2019